Ethics: A key element of the learning journey for all CA Student Members and ICAS Members

-Business Ethics 1 is completed in the first year of the CA training contract and looks at the decisions of the student from a personal perspective.
-Business Ethics 1 introduces the ICAS Code of Ethics, ethical decision-making, and the impact of these decisions.
+Ethics is completed in the first year of the CA training contract and looks at the decisions of the student from a personal perspective.
+Ethics introduces the ICAS Code of Ethics, ethical decision-making, and the impact of these decisions.
 Students also learn about different ethical theories, and how these can influence decisions.

 Public Trust and Ethics 2 (PTE2)

 Public Trust and Ethics 2 is delivered as part of the TPE course in the final year.
 This covers decision-making from a professional perspective.
 Using short case studies, students are encouraged to think and act ethically.
 This commitment is reinforced by an annual declaration of good ethical standing for each students' record of relevant practical experience.